swamymushini/My-AI-Replica/README.md

-# 🤖 My AI Replica - Intelligent Q&A API
+# 🤖 My AI Replica - Intelligent Job Application Bot

-A sophisticated AI-powered Q&A system that answers questions about **Mushini Gopala Swamy** using Retrieval-Augmented Generation (RAG) with Google's Gemini AI and embeddings.
+A sophisticated AI-powered bot that **acts as Mushini Gopala Swamy** to answer recruiter questions using Retrieval-Augmented Generation (RAG) with Google's Gemini AI and embeddings.

 ## 🚀 What It Does

-This API creates an intelligent AI replica that can answer questions about a specific person by:
+This bot creates an intelligent AI replica that **acts as Mushini Gopala Swamy** to answer recruiter questions by:

-1. **📚 Knowledge Base**: Uses `conversation_data.json` containing 227+ Q&A pairs
+1. **📚 Knowledge Base**: Uses `myprofile.json` containing comprehensive profile information
-2. **🧠 Smart Search**: Creates embeddings for semantic similarity search
+2. **🧠 Smart Search**: Creates embeddings for semantic similarity search across profile data
-3. **🔍 Context Retrieval**: Finds most relevant conversations for each question
+3. **🔍 Context Retrieval**: Finds most relevant profile sections for each question
-4. **💬 AI Generation**: Uses Google Gemini 2.0 Flash to generate contextual responses
+4. **💬 AI Generation**: Uses Google Gemini 2.0 Flash to generate responses as if you are Gopal
 5. **⚡ Performance**: Caches embeddings for instant responses after first run

 ## 🏗️ Architecture